 A student who registers at the beginning of the academic year for courses in the January session will be required to drop courses which are excess according to the above TST AD regulation, if the SDFs have not been cleared in the September session.

 Concern for the safety of children and other vulnerable populations to whom our students may minister have made it increasingly common practice to require background or police checks for those working in certain areas.
-Those students involved in field placements or spiritual direction programs should be aware that such checks may be required.
-It will be the responsibility of the placement supervisor and the Regis College Theological Field Education Director, or the Director of the Spiritual Direction Program to ensure that needed checks are performed.
+The Regis College Theological Field Education Director or the Director of the Spiritual Direction Program will be responsible for informing students involved in field placements or spiritual direction programs that such checks may be required.
+Students will be personally responsible for obtaining any required checks needed for their placement.
+It will be the responsibility of the placement supervisor to ensure that needed checks are performed.

-With the exception of Reading and Research courses, theses, comprehensive and TSP courses (enrollment through the Registrar’s Office), students are responsible for enrolling their courses on the Repository of Student Information (ROSI) at the University of Toronto, through the Student Web Service (SWS).
-Use of SWS to register or enrol in courses means that the student agrees to abide by all academic and non-academic rules and regulations of the University of Toronto, the Toronto School of Theology and Regis College, and to pay academic and incidental fees according to the policies and requirements that apply.
+With the exception of Reading and Research courses, theses, comprehensive and TSP courses (enrollment through the Registrar’s Office), students are responsible for enrolling their courses on ACORN.
+Use of ACORN to register or enrol in courses means that the student agrees to abide by all academic and non-academic rules and regulations of the University of Toronto, the Toronto School of Theology and Regis College, and to pay academic and incidental fees according to the policies and requirements that apply.

 Some Regis College faculty members have teaching assistants to help with tutorials, grading of papers and exams, and research.
 Advanced students may apply to the Dean for available positions.